AntonSol919/linkspace/dev/http.md

   Optional endpoint to receiv new packets
 - GET ./accepts
   adoto-json encoded
-  double newline seperated set of queries.
+  double newline separated set of queries.
   The ./watch will attempt to merge from start to finish with these sets.
   If one of them is accepted the query is executed.